After detecting new hybrid coronavirus variant, Vietnam races to increase testing and restrictions

 But by then a troubling trend was emerging as new cases were detected in 31 municipalities and provinces.
 In recent weeks, health officials have confirmed over 3,5000 new infections and 12 deaths related to covid-19, the AP reported.

-On Saturday, Vietnam’s Health Ministry said that the outbreaks were fueled by a new, highly contagious variant of the virus causing covid-19, which appeared to be a mix of two other variants first identified in the United Kingdom and India.
+On Saturday, Vietnam’s Health Ministry said that the outbreaks were fueled by a new, highly contagious variant of the virus causing covid-19, which appeared to be a mix of two other variants first identified in Britain and India.

 Vietnam has vaccinated only about 1 million of its 96 million citizens, leading to concerns that this latest hybrid variant could be difficult to contain.